Frequently Asked Questions

 My GPA is a little lower than your recommended GPA.
 Do you make exceptions?

-It’s rare, but we have made individual exceptions.
-If an applicant’s transcripts show steady improvement, if a student got off to a shaky start in college but then got turned around, or if an older applicant has a lot of relevant healthcare experience and demonstrates ability for coursework in recent coursework— any of those factors will be considered in the case of a lower GPA.
-We look at the overall GPA, science GPA, and particularly prerequisite GPA and the GPA for the last 30 hours.
+It is rare, but we have made individual exceptions.
+For example, if a student has low grades at the start of their undergraduate career but showed improvement over the course of enrollment, or if a non-traditional applicant has a lot of relevant healthcare experience and demonstrates the ability to succeed in recent coursework, these could befactors we would consider in the case of a lower GPA.
+We look at the overall GPA, science GPA, and particularly prerequisite GPA.

 What are you looking for in the CASPA essay/personal statement?